-There are a huge variety of kitesurfing and kiteboarding kites out there to choose and navigating the options can be very confusing when you're new to the sport.
+There are a huge variety of kitesurfing and kiteboarding kites and gear out there to choose from.
+Navigating the options can be very confusing when you're new to the sport.

 There are four main kite options, with two hybrid categories: